 - GPS: Lat 42.64891 Lng -72.20180

 - Parking Notes: There are two parking areas to access the waterfall.
-One area is located at the intersection of Athol Road and Doane’s Falls Road.
-This is where the trailhead is.
+The primary lot is located along Athol Road and this is where the trailhead is.
 The additional parking area is located further down Doane’s Falls Road.
-Parking is free.
+Parking is free at both locations.

-- Parking Directions: East parking area (HERE) West parking area (HERE)
+- Parking Directions: Main parking area (HERE) Additional parking area (HERE)